Restoring a 1972 VW Super Beetle

 Why the SMMA model is fundamentally broken

 This year, I have gotten more messages about one specific subject than anything else by far.
 On Reddit (where I engage regularly in PPC & agency related topics) I’ve gotten 41 messages this month alone…and of those, 37 of them were asking about SMMA.
 To be honest, even though we published Building A Successful Micro-Agency earlier this year, I hadn’t heard this specific term.
 So I did some in-depth research.
-SMMA (social media marketing agency, also called “agency in a box”) is a term used by a few gurus — where they sell courses teaching you how to make millions without any specific skills or domain expertise.
-This model is fundamentally broken, and the more I look into it the…
+SMMA (social media marketing agency, also called “agency in a box”) is a term invented by a few gurus.
+The term isn’t used in normal marketing circles.
+It was recently invented to sell courses, which purportedly teach you how to make millions without having any specific skills or domain expertise.…

 Goalposts & Relativism